3 Myths About Sleep Training

 The bottom line is that it’s not the crying that gets a baby sleeping well or exhausts them to sleep.
 The crying is simply your baby’s reaction to the change in his or her sleep habits, nothing more.

-And the great news is that your child’s confusion usually only lasts a few days.
+And the great news is that your child’s confusion usually only lasts a few days when you start sleep training.
 Children adapt SO quickly that she’ll soon figure out how to calmly get herself to sleep… and then everyone’s happier!

 Myth #3: Sleep training is too stressful for babies